Crocodile Bushcamp is all about walking safaris…

 Crocodile Bushcamp: Our full report

-Ideal length of stay: In the dry season, it's perhaps most popular to start a safari in the South Luangwa at Tafika for 2-4 nights, and then head to the bushcamps – Crocodile Bushcamp and Chikoko Tree Camp for a few nights each.
+Ideal length of stay: In the dry season, it's perhaps most popular to start a safari in the South Luangwa at Tafika for two–four nights, and then head to the bushcamps – Crocodile Bushcamp and Chikoko Tree Camp for a few nights each.
 Often trips will then return to Tafika for a night or two at the end – although some will finish with a visit to Mwaleshi in North Luangwa.
 To check if Crocodile Bushcamp has space on the dates for your safari, click on the 'camp availability' link on the right-side of this page.

 Owner: Owner run – John and Carol Coppinger